West Nile Virus has a long history in Greece, and it's one of the countries in the European Union with the highest number of incidences every year.

-West Nile virus has become increasingly widespread in recent years, afflicting people and livestock in Europe, Asia, Africa, and North America.
-While it is called "West Nile" after the location where it was first isolated in Uganda, it probably has been present in many places throughout the world for a long time.
-Birds are usually the source of a West Nile infection, though mammals, especially horses, can be afflicted by it as well.
+West Nile virus has become increasingly widespread, afflicting people and livestock in Europe, Asia, Africa, and North America.
+While it is called "West Nile" after the location where it was first isolated in Uganda, it likely has been present in many places throughout the world for a long time.
+Birds are usually the source of a West Nile infection, though mammals—especially horses—can be afflicted by it as well.

 How to Avoid It

-At this time, acquiring West Nile disease in Greece is an extremely rare occurrence.
-But it's always a good idea to practice prevention wherever you are, and traveling in Greece is no exception.
+Despite the rising number of incidences, acquiring West Nile disease in Greece is an extremely rare occurrence.
+However, it's always a good idea to practice prevention wherever you are, and traveling in Greece is no exception.

-- Avoiding marshy areas where mosquitoes are likely to thrive is also a good idea.
-Dusk and early evening will be the worst time, but in mosquito-infested areas, they may show up during the day.
+- Avoiding marshy areas and stagnant water where mosquitoes are likely to thrive is also a good idea.
+Mosquitoes are especially prevalent in northern Greece, and less so on the islands.

-- Yes, it's Greece in summer - but you should still have one long-sleeved blouse or shirt with you.
-And don't forget a sarong that can help quickly cover up bare legs or arms if you find yourself unexpectedly in mosquito territory.
+- Yes, it's Greece in summer, but you should still have one long-sleeved blouse or shirt with you.
+And don't forget a sarong that can help quickly cover up bare legs or arms if you find yourself suddenly swarmed by mosquitoes.

 Is It West Nile Fever?

 Most people who contract West Nile will have a moderate to high fever, flu-like symptoms, and in about half of all cases, a rash.
 The majority of people get over West Nile relatively quickly, and children seem to be particularly resilient.
 Deaths and complications usually occur only in the elderly, but there are exceptions.
-Encephalitis is one of the major threats from West Nile, and is usually characterized by a stiff and painful neck in the early stages... so if you have a persistent pain in the neck, you may not want to assume that you just grabbed your suitcase wrong as this disease can be fatal.
+Encephalitis is one of the major threats from West Nile, and is usually characterized by a stiff and painful neck in the early stages.
+If you are experiencing persistent pain in the neck, you may not want to assume that you just grabbed your suitcase wrong as this disease can be fatal.

-Your local Greek pharmacy may be your first line of information and assistance; in Greece, pharmacists are well-trained, usually multi-lingual, and can provide many medications that would require a doctor's prescription in the United States and elsewhere.
+Your local Greek pharmacy may be your first line of information and assistance.
+In Greece, pharmacists are well-trained, usually multilingual, and can provide many medications that would require a doctor's prescription in the United States and elsewhere.
 If no other medical attention is available, a Greek pharmacy can be a good initial resource for the traveler.
-They will also be keenly aware of any local cases of West Nile or other mosquito-borne illnesses.
+The staff in these facilities will also be keenly aware of any local cases of West Nile or other mosquito-borne illnesses.

 Could It Be Malaria?

-In recent years, there have been a few instances of cases of malaria apparently contracted in Greece.
-Malaria used to be an endemic problem in Greece, particularly Crete before modern eradication techniques were employed.
+There have been a few instances of malaria contracted in Greece.
+Malaria used to be an endemic problem in Greece, particularly Crete, before modern eradication techniques were employed.
 Now, only a few cases a year are reported, and none have been confirmed in tourists.